firstdraft/atom_configuration/README.md

  - **MANDATORY:** Search for the package "autosave".

      After it comes up, click its "Settings" button.
-There should be a checkbox there to "Enable".
-This is different from the package itself (in the search results) being enabled or disabled.
-Check the "Enable" box inside of the package settings. **We may not have done this last step together in class.**
+There is a checkbox there for "Enabled".
+This is different from the package itself (in the search results) being enabled. **Check the "Enabled" box inside of the package settings.
+We may not have done this last step together in class.**

      This package makes it so that whenever you switch from Atom to Chrome, all of your changes to any open files are automatically saved.
 This is a huge help when we start working on 2, 5, or even 10 files at once.